EPLHREU/emily-modifiers/README.md

 | ![F11 Diagram](img/F11.png)    | `F11`    |
 | ![F12 Diagram](img/F12.png)    | `F12`    |

-### switcher
+### Switcher

-when `*` is used, the left bank will switch from fingerspelling letters, to a reflected and modified symbol dictionary.
+When `*` is used, the left bank will switch from fingerspelling letters, to a reflected and modified symbol dictionary.
 This will allow you to apply modifiers to symbols.
 However, please note:
 > Due to the way plover can operate and the way computers receive shortcut keys, when specifying a symbol, you only specify the key it is mapped to in the current keymap.
 This means that if the symbol is under shift, then you still need to use the shift modifier.
 For example, `control+shift+1` is not the same as `control+!`, you still need to add in the `shift` modifier.